Animal Behavior & Conservation

 San Diego Zoo Global

-Ron Swaisgood serves San Diego Zoo Global as the Brown Endowed Director of Applied Animal Ecology and is the General Scientific Director of Cocha Cashu Biological Station in Manu National Park in the Peruvian Amazon.
+Ron Swaisgood serves San Diego Zoo Global as the Brown Endowed Director of Recovery Ecology and is the General Scientific Director of Cocha Cashu Biological Station in Manu National Park in the Peruvian Amazon.
 Swaisgood earned a bachelor’s degree from the University of North Carolina at Chapel Hill and a Ph.D. in Animal Behavior from the University of California at Davis.
 He supervises several conservation science programs, primarily in California, Mexico, China, South Africa and Peru.
 These include (1) ecological and behavioral research programs for several bear and other mammalian species (2) population monitoring and adaptive management programs for several local bird, reptile and amphibian species; and (3) translocation/reintroduction programs for several species such as kangaroo rats, owls, rhinoceros, condors, tortoises, and frogs.
 Most of Swaisgood’s research experience focuses on using ecological and behavioral theory to address critical conservation problems, using science as a tool for improved conservation management.
 His research program has addressed questions relating to mating systems, communication, denning ecology, spatial ecology, habitat selection, foraging ecology, and reintroduction biology.

 University of Denver

-Dr. Mark L. Wildhaber
+Dr. Mark Wildhaber

 Dr. Marian Wong

 University of Wollongong, School of Biological Sciences

 I am a behavioral ecologist interested in understanding how abiotic stressors influence the social and reproductive behaviors of group-living fishes.
 I currently work on a range of species, including coral reef and African cichlid fishes.